Slindon Cricket Club: 1745 to 1749

 The single wicket form of the game became increasingly popular in the latter half of the 1740s and Richard Newland was often involved but little is recorded of Slindon after its heroics in 1744.

 On 5 July 1745, there was a match at the Artillery Ground between two "best elevens", apparently organised by Robert Colchin and Richard Newland, which was advertised rather wordily as Sevenoaks, Bromley & Addington versus Slindon, Horsmonden, Chislehurst & London!

 In the 1747 season, Slindon issued challenges in the highly popular (and lucrative) "fives" version of single wicket.

 On Monday 6 July 1747, Five of Slindon played Five of Dartford at the Artillery Ground.
 This was the result of a challenge by Slindon, published in the Daily Advertiser on Mon 29 June, to play five of any parish in England, for their own Sum.
 The announcement advised interested parties: If it is accepted of by any, they are desir’d to go to Mr Smith, who has Orders to make Stakes for them.
 The three Newland brothers all played.
 "Mr Smith" was George Smith, keeper of the Artillery Ground.
 On Saturday 4 July, George Smith announced in the same paper that five of Dartford in Kent, have made Stakes with him, and will play with the above Gentlemen at the Time and Place above mentioned for twenty Pounds.

-Subsequently, more five-a-side challenges took place on Wednesday 8 July against Bromley and then two matches on 10 July and 15 July against the strong Hadlow team from Kent.
+Subsequently, more five-a-side challenges took place on Wednesday 8 July against Bromley and then two matches on 10 and 15 July against the strong Hadlow team from Kent.